-Perhaps you don’t work for a company but instead work for yourself.
+Perhaps you don’t work for a company but instead, work for yourself.

 You may have started a solo business, partnership or small business and you might be struggling.
 You might be having trouble getting customers in the door, finding buyers, securing clients or having problems with cash flow.

-While all this is happening, you are reading success stories on the Internet about businesses and their six figure launches and the piles of money they are making.
+While all this is happening, you are reading success stories on the Internet about businesses and their six-figure launches and the piles of money they are making.

 You read the success stories and you start to compare.
 You think that everyone is doing better than you are.

-I’m here to tell you that is simply not true.
+I’m here to tell you that it is simply not true.
 You are not alone in your struggle.
 A lot of new businesses struggle in the beginning.
 You have to persevere and keep going.
 You will also need to look at what’s working and what’s not working and change your strategy accordingly.